Casehero

 As part of its obligation to be transparent, suppliers had to show financial openness with respect to the money paid to farmers.
 Suppliers were evaluated for a variety of environmental and social factors when the initial requirements were met.

-All suppliers were valued not only for their performance but also for the strength of their agricultural supply network.
+All suppliers for Starbucks Corporation were valued not only for their performance but also for the strength of their agricultural supply network.

 2. How can Starbucks effectively communicate the revised requirements and practices to farmers, suppliers, and other members of the industry?